majirajib4747/Project4_Team2/README.md

 ## Convolutional Neural Network

 Next we explored supplementary image processing techniques using an OASIS MRI dataset.
 Our objective was to create a Convolutional Neural Network starting with 6 hidden layers and ending with 14 ones that could determine if a new image of a MRI scan could lead to the diagnosis of Alzheimer's disease.
-We used the Rectified Linear Unit (ReLU) for the Activation function for the Input and hidden layers and used Softmax Activation.
+We used the Rectified Linear Unit (ReLU) for the Activation function for the Input and hidden layers and used Softmax Activation for the output layer.
+Since it is multi-class classification problem with more than three categories, softmax activation in the output layer is a common and appropriate choice instead of sigmoid activation.
 Images were organized on Google Drive and catagorized into three classes: Moderate Demented, Mild Demented, and Very Mild Demented.

 The MRI dataset of patients diagnosed with Alzheimer's can be found [here.](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset)